 Since 2010 we have expanded!
-We now cover eight local authority areas and have a number of spin-off projects, including:
+We now cover 11 local authority areas and have a number of spin-off projects, including:

 Exciting activities for adults with autism and Asperger’s syndrome in Kirklees.

 No Limits is a brand new project designed for people with Autism and Asperger’s Syndrome that want to take part in exciting social activities, both online and face-to-face.

 No Limits means following your own interests and trying something new, such as: –

 - Outdoor adventures, like rock climbing, canoeing, or cycling

 - Going to festivals

 - Enjoying Arts and cultural activities

 - Plus much more…

 What we do is up to you!
 Part of what makes No Limits unique is that we offer different kinds of exciting activities that are developed by our members.